 DO ask a question & refer back to your first email with something like: “Hey, Sarah.
 Just checking again if it would be okay for me to send a few collaboration ideas your way.
 What do you think?”

-Start where you can and build on it
+Start where you can and build from there

-I totally get that.
-The nice thing is, you can start as small as you want.
-Of course, results will also come more slowly, but there’s nothing wrong with sending one cold email per day when you’re starting out.
+Cold emailing can feel overwhelming to get started.
+But the nice thing is, you can start as small as you want.
+Of course, results will also come more slowly, but there’s nothing wrong with sending one cold email per day to test the results.

 What I personally love about cold emailing is you can literally turn it up or down, on or off, like a water faucet every time you need more freelance jobs (or have too many).

 It’s mostly free, very easy, and super-effective.
-Paired with more traditional freelancing methods like finding new jobs on freelancing sites or using your online portfolio to get clients, it can be a major boost to your freelance business.
+Paired with more traditional lead generation methods, it can be a major boost to your independent business.